m-narayanan/x-mention-handler/Readme.md

 - Error handling is implemented, but additional checks might be needed for robustness.

 ## License
-[Choose your license or mention that it's for educational purposes only]
+[it's for educational purposes only]

 ---